Jhartanto30/hw03-Group21/contribution_statement.md

+Hannah Cooper: Worked on Problem 5.

-Nancy Xu: Worked on Problem 6
+Nancy Xu: Worked on Problem 6.